 What is an IRA qualified longevity annuity contract (IRA QLAC)?
 It is a special type of annuity sold by an insurance company which you may wish to consider as an IRA investment when you are subject to the required distribution rules.
 In July of 2014 the IRS adopted a final regulation authorizing qualified longevity annuity contracts (QLAC) for traditional IRAs, SEP-IRAs and SIMPLE-IRAs.
-In general, IRA funds invested in a QLAC not in payout status are exempt from the RMD calculation.
+In general, IRA funds invested in a QLAC not in payout status are exempt from the current year's RMD calculation.
+The SECURE Act 2.0 repeals the current 25% limit and allows a person to have 100% of their IRA funds invested in a QLAC.
+Current law limits a person to having \$135.000 invested in a QLAC.
+This has been increased to \$200.000.